Interpause/pxt-esp8266iot/README.md

 **I uploaded the package as soon as my test case worked using my framework so not everything here may be accurate.**

 ### Command System
 Commands are sent to the ESP8266 over Serial and often are hard to handle.
-This [system](command_queue.ts) is meant to simpify the process for users like you.
+This [system](command_queue.ts) is meant to simpify the process.
 * Created the Command object for this system, which allows blacklisting and whitelisting replies, giving commands a timeout, seeing rejected replies and more.
 Go to [command_queue.ts](command_queue.ts) to see how it works.
 * Instead of fixed delays, reply from ESP8266 is used to determine when next command can be sent saving much time.
 * A queue system is used to make sure commands are sent to the module one by one.
 Below are the three insertion functions: